datoviz/datoviz/docs/userguide.md

 # User guide

+Datoviz is a C-first library.
-This user guide focuses on the Python bindings that closely follow the Datoviz C API.
-The ctypes bindings are auto-generated from the C function signatures.
+It provides auto-generated Python ctypes bindings that closely follow the Datoviz C API.

+While this user guide focuses on **Python** for convenience, it can be readily translated into C.

 To use a Datoviz C function in Python, you typically need to replace the `dvz_` (functions), `DVZ_` (enumerations), or `Dvz` (structures) prefix with `dvz.` after importing Datoviz with `import datoviz as dvz`.